Bhanurdra/AzureML-docker/README.md

-This is a base image created for Azure ML using Python SDK.
+This is a simple container created for Azure ML using Python SDK.